torch-core/tep-vault-standard/TEPs-Vault.md

   - **Requirements**:
     - Key MUST be the vault's Jetton Wallet address.
     - Value MUST be the Jetton Master address for that asset.
-    - MUST mirror assetMastersDict (inverted key-value pairs for bidirectional lookup).
+    - MUST mirror `assetMastersDict` (inverted key-value pairs for bidirectional lookup).
     - MUST include entries for all Jetton assets managed.
+    - MUST NOT be present if the asset is TON.
   - **Type**: `Dict<Address, Address>`

 - **`assetsCell`**